dhruvtailor7/StreamFlow/README.md

 ## How It Works

 1. **Recorder Service**:
-   - Records hourly clips from the RTSP stream
+   - Records clips from the RTSP stream in parts.
-   - Stores recording metadata in SQLite database
+   - Stores part recordings in folder and its corresponding metadata in SQLite database
    - Sends MQTT message when recording is completed

 2. **Uploader Service**: